 In British Columbia, Saskatchewan, and Manitoba, a government-owned insurer provides the basic compulsory insurance, while the government and private insurers compete for optional and “top-up” (additional) coverage.

-Collision, specified perils, comprehensive and all perils are among the additional coverages available for your vehicle.
-In general, these coverages are very similar across the country.
+Collision, specified perils, comprehensive and all perils are among the additional coverage available for your vehicle.
+In general, coverage is similar across the country.